swojtasiak/jsrdbg/README.md

 So it's an anonymous function with one argument 'msg'.

 Hmm, 'print' evaluates code.
-So lets try to do something strange:
+So let's try to do something strange:

 ```
 jrdb> p fn = function() { debugger; };